OpenSourceEconomics/respy/docs/development/docker.rst

     $ docker container prune  # Delete unused containers.
     $ docker system prune -a  # Delete unused docker objects.

+But even if you reclaim the space with the above commands, Docker seems to reserve more and more space.
+A restart after the pruning solves this.

 mybinder.org
 ------------